casper-network/docs-archive/workflow/delegate.rst

 Delegating Tokens
 =================

-This document details a workflow where an ``Account`` holder on the Casper network can delegate their tokens to a validator on a Casper network.
+This document details a workflow where an account holder on the Casper Network can delegate their tokens to a validator on a Casper Network.

 This workflow assumes:

 1. You meet the `prerequisites <setup.html>`_
-2. Are using the Casper command line client
+2. You are using the Casper command-line client
-3. The public key of a validator on a Casper network
+3. You have the public key of a validator on a Casper Network
-4. The delegation contract or WASM to execute on the network
+4. You have the delegation contract or WASM to execute on the network
-5. A valid ``node-address``.
+5. You have a valid ``node-address``
-6. Have previously deployed a smart contract to a Casper network (Refer: `Deploying Contracts <https://docs.casperlabs.io/en/latest/dapp-dev-guide/deploying-contracts.html>`_)
+6. You have previously `deployed a smart contract <https://docs.casperlabs.io/en/latest/dapp-dev-guide/deploying-contracts.html>`_ to a Casper Network

 Building The Delegation WASM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Obtain the ``undelegate.wasm`` by cloning the `casper-node <https://github.com/CasperLabs/casper-node>`_ repository and building the contracts.

-To build contracts, set up Rust and install all dependencies, visit `Setting up Rust <https://docs.casperlabs.io/en/latest/dapp-dev-guide/setup-of-rust-contract-sdk.html>`_ in the Developer Guide.
+To build contracts, set up Rust, and install all dependencies.
+Visit `Setting up Rust <https://docs.casperlabs.io/en/latest/dapp-dev-guide/setup-of-rust-contract-sdk.html>`_ in the Developer Guide for step-by-step instructions.

-Once the contracts have been built the ``delegate.wasm`` can be used to create a deploy that we will initiate the delegation process.
+Once you build the contracts, you can use the ``delegate.wasm`` to create a deploy that will initiate the delegation process.

 The WASM can be found in: